Towards direct imaging and orbital parameter estimation of supermassive black hole binaries with spaceborne VLBI: SMBHB detection with BHEX

-Although similar trends can be seen as in Case 2, the introduction of inclination appears to have reduced the multimodality, particularly in $\Omega$ and $\omega$. $a$ and $e$ are fairly constrained but now the posterior is clearly wider and the MAP solution is further deviated from the truth.
-The posterior in $M$ is also wider and $q$ still shows that it is unconstrained. $i$ is showing a clear tendency to a moderate inclination but the posterior is very wide.
-The most striking difference is in $\Omega$ and $\omega$ where there now appears to be a single, strong mode, suggesting the degeneracy is largely broken now the orbit is not face-on.
-A non-zero inclination breaks the commutativity of the rotations that define the projected angle of the orbit on the sky.
-However, the 180\(\degree\) degeneracy is still very clearly evident and this is also expected.
-As with Case 2, a very strong preference for $\tau=0/1$ is illustrated.
+In general, similar trends can be seen as in Case 2, with the introduction of inclination having little impact on the posterior distribution.
+Semi-major axis ($a$) and eccentricity ($e$) are still the best constrained parameters.
+Inclination ($i$) is showing a clear tendency to a moderate inclination, but the posterior is wide.
+As with Case 2, a strong preference for $\tau=0/1$ is illustrated.
 In the MAP solution, the effect of periastron precession is also evident supporting the need for a PN propagation in the orbit fitting methodology.
+The effect described for Case 1, whereby the observed point near $\Delta\alpha \sim 0$ exhibits increased astrometric uncertainty, can also be seen.

-Case 3 shows the effect of sampling a short arc of the orbit as beyond the three observations, the best fit orbit deviates significantly from the truth and this appears to have been exaggerated through the introduction of inclination.
-Additional observations would evidently help with this issue, further constraining the right ascension and declination curves in the bottom of Fig. \ref{f:case3_bestfit}.
+Case 3 shows the effect of sampling a short arc of the orbit as beyond the three observations, the best fit orbit deviates significantly from the truth and this appears to have been exaggerated by the introduction of inclination.
+Additional observations would evidently help with this issue.